 Major retail stores around the country are accepting old shoes and clothes for recycling in a move toward a circular economy.
-Recycled clothing is upcycled and sold again.
-If your closet is full of clothes that no longer fit or spark joy, find a drop off location below and your old rags will be upcycled into something new.
+If your closet is full of clothes that no longer fit or “spark joy,” find a drop-off location below and your old rags will be recycled or upcycled into something new.

 Why Recycle Old Clothes?

 Most clothes come from natural resources like cotton and trees.
 Cotton, in particular, requires large chunks of agricultural land to grow.
 Cotton is also a pesticide-heavy crop.
 Most materials that go into clothes are shipped all over the world, and transportation is an emission intense industry.
 When we eventually throw away old clothes they end up in landfills where it takes years for them to biodegrade.
 Instead, bring old, stained clothes to be renewed or recycled at one of these retailers.